Fairground (song): Critical reception

-Swedish newspaper Aftonbladet noted the "hot rhythms and odd harmonies" of the song, adding that the album "would have needed even more such songs".
+Swedish Aftonbladet noted the "hot rhythms and odd harmonies" of the song, adding that the album "would have needed even more such songs".
 AllMusic editor William Ruhlmann said that Mick Hucknall "opts for a Latin-tinged sound that ends up evoking Herb Alpert more than Milton Nascimento".
-Another editor, Jon O'Brien deemed the song "a mesmerizing fusion of tribal rhythms and ambient chillout pop".
-Larry Flick from Billboard described it as an "expectedly romantic soul tune", adding that "fueled by his now instantly familiar voice, the track combines old-school warmth with street-smart percussion that is largely derived from samples of "Give It Up" by the Goodmen.
+Another AllMusic editor, Jon O'Brien, deemed the song "a mesmerizing fusion of tribal rhythms and ambient chillout pop".
+Larry Flick from Billboard magazine described it as an "expectedly romantic soul tune", writing, "Fueled by his now instantly familiar voice, the track combines old-school warmth with street-smart percussion that is largely derived from samples of 'Give It Up' by the Goodmen.
 At the core are wonderfully soothing lyrics and a melody that permanently sticks to the brain upon impact."
 Tom Ewing of Freaky Trigger commented that it "surprised people at the time, and on the verses at least it's their strangest-sounding single.
-"Driving down an endless road..." it begins, and that's not at all a bad description of the lonesome vibe here – the odd combination of flowing, tumbling Latin percussion and Hucknall's ruminative vocal, working together to create something genuinely arresting, even haunting."

-Pan-European magazine Music & Media noted that it is "totally different from Hucknall's previous singles but still very much him thanks to the one-in-a-million voice and the trademark composition."
+Driving down an endless road... it begins, and that's not at all a bad description of the lonesome vibe here – the odd combination of flowing, tumbling Latin percussion and Hucknall's ruminative vocal, working together to create something genuinely arresting, even haunting."
+Pan-European magazine Music & Media named it Single of the Week, remarking that it is "totally different from Hucknall's previous singles but still very much him thanks to the one-in-a-million voice and the trademark composition."
 They added that "the fairground attraction" of the single is its "percussive arrangement and clubiness."

-A reviewer from Music Week rated it five out of five, picking it as Single of the Week.
-The reviewer added, "No wonder radio has leapt on this, a charmingly-delivered song which couples instant commerciality in the tune stakes with a hip tribal backing.
+Music Week gave 'Fairground' a top score of five out of five and named it Single of the Week, writing, "No wonder radio has leapt on this, a charmingly-delivered song which couples instant commerciality in the tune stakes with a hip tribal backing.
 Headed straight for the summit."
-Alan Jones said, "Despite its heavily syncopated underpinning, it is a stylish and straightforward pop song with Mick Hucknall's usual high calibre vocal and an instantly commercial chorus."
-James Hamilton from the magazine's RM Dance Update called it "attractive".
+Music Week editor Alan Jones said, "Despite its heavily syncopated underpinning, it is a stylish and straightforward pop song with Mick Hucknall's usual high calibre vocal and an instantly commercial chorus."
+Paul Moody from NME commented, "This time, after five years at the hairdressers, he gives us a Latino-shuffle that's already conquered all known radio stations and is about to invade every Top Five on the planet.
+Quite dull."
 People Magazines reviewer wrote that the "energetic" song "combines soulful abandon with tribal ecstasy."
-David Gaskey from The Rice Thresher described it as "an innovative, futuristic jazz/pop song inspired by a popular fairground outside of Milan."
+David Gaskey from The Rice Thresher named it "an innovative, futuristic jazz/pop song inspired by a popular fairground outside of Milan."
+James Hamilton from the Record Mirror Dance Update found it "attractive".
 Mark Sutherland from Smash Hits stated that Hucknall "still has a lovely singing voice".
 However, he felt the song "sort of tinkles along merrily without really going anywhere."
+Another Smash Hits editor, Helen Lamont, noted that it has a "a dance feel", describing it as "very mellow and very soulful and very, very laid-back."